-These calculations apply to threshold density estimates based on Bayes estimates of discrete priors .
-In particular, for $\phat_{T,LF}$ which is based on the $3$--point prior $\pi_3[\eta,\nu_{\eta}]$ we have $K=1$ and the bound \eqref{eq:three-pt-bound}.
-Thus, the difference $\rho_B (\theta) - \lambda_f^2/2r$ in this case is negligible when $|\theta| \leq \mu_2$.
+These calculations apply to threshold density estimates based on Bayes estimates of discrete priors.
+In particular, for $\phat_{T,\mathrm{LF}}$ which is based on the $3$-point prior $\pi_3[\eta,\nu_{\eta}]$, we have $K=1$ and the bound \eqref{eq:three-pt-bound}.
+Thus, the difference $\rho_B (\theta) - \lambda_f^2/2r$ in this case is negligible when $|\theta| \leq\mu_2$.

-Similarly, the asymptotic risk function of the hard threshold plug-in density estimate $\hat p_{T,\pi_0}$ (for which $K=0$ in our calculations above) exceeds the minimax risk $\beta(\eta,r)$ for $|\theta| \in [\lambda_f,\lambda_e]$ and so is minimax sub-optimal for any fixed $r$.
+Similarly, the asymptotic risk function of the hard threshold plug-in density estimate $\hat p_{T,\pi_0}$ (for which $K=0$ in our calculations above) exceeds the minimax risk $\beta(\eta,r)$ for $|\theta| \in[\lambda_f,\lambda_e]$ and so is minimax suboptimal for any fixed $r$.
 Figure~\ref{fig:risk-simu} shows the numerical evaluation of the risk functions for the different univariate threshold density estimates.

-Also, note that any threshold estimate $\hat p_{T}[\lambda]$ with threshold size $\lambda$ less than $\lambda_e$ will be minimax sub-optimal as its risk at the origin will not be negligible as compared to $\beta(\eta,r)$.
+Also, note that any threshold estimate $\hat p_{T}[\lambda]$ with threshold size $\lambda$ less than $\lambda_e$ will be minimax suboptimal, as its risk at the origin will not be negligible as compared to $\beta(\eta,r)$.
 By \eqref{eq:th-decom} and \eqref{eq:rho-a} we have

-and so for any fixed $\epsilon > 0$,
+and so for any fixed $\varepsilon> 0$,